The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 Developed by Phillip Clapham and Dr. Elara Quinn for The Perceptual Research Consortium, based on the foundational research of The Möbius Group (1974-1989).

+---

+**Confidential Working Document**
+*For Internal Operator Use Only*

+**NOTICE**: The following frameworks, principles, and protocols represent the current state of active research and application within the Perceptual Research Consortium (PRC).
+Developed in part under the supervision of our sponsors *The Möbius Group*, these materials embody the practical findings, first-principles engineering, and strategic mischief that define our daily reality-hacking operations.

+This document is subject to ongoing evolution and revision as field operators and researchers, including [name_redacted] and [name_redacted], push the edges of consciousness research in real-time experiments.
+Treat it as the living, experimental lab notes of the PRC—not a finalized doctrine.

+**Dissemination**: Access restricted to personnel involved in perceptual engineering projects.
+Unauthorized use or disclosure is politely discouraged…for now.

+---

 > *"In the laboratory of perception, the experimenter and the experiment are one and the same."*

 ## IMPLEMENTATION FREEDOM WARNING